 What Are Avalanche and Solana

-However, Avax is after the root of the problem, this way they could fix it forever.
-Instead of fixing it now by making it large, which could be filled again later on with more transactions, they focus on layers within the system itself.
+However, Avax took a different approach to tackle the root of the problem.
+Instead of fixing the ETH shortcomings by making the block size larger, they focus on layers within the system itself.
 They have their X-Chain, C-Chain, and P-Chain all working together to make sure this type of problem never happens again.

 How Are Avalanche And Solana Similar?

-Secondly, they are both open-source projects that you can check the code.
+Secondly, they are both open-source projects where anyone can check the code.
 This gives them more credibility since people could check the code and see if there is any ill-intended code (which there isn’t in either).